sf-wdi-26/modules/w08/d01/m4-express-auth/readme.md

 CONGRATS!
 You've just hand-rolled a login system!

 ## Moar Exercises ^_^

+## Step 8
-1. Use [keygenerator](https://www.npmjs.com/package/keygenerator) to generate a secret key for us
+1. Install [keygenerator](https://www.npmjs.com/package/keygenerator) to generate a secret key for us with `keygen._({specials: true})`
-2. Add a `GET /signup` route and view to create a new user
+2. Add a `GET /signup` route and view to create a new user.
+This will be almost exactly the same as `login.html` with a few important distinctions

-3. When a user signs up also log them in and redirect them to the `/profile` page.
+## Step 9
+3. Create a route `GET /profile` and basic `profile.html` view
 4. Create a route `GET /logout` that uses the `req.logout` middleware to destroy the session.
+Add a link on your site that logs out the user.
+5. Add a templating module.
+Solutions provided for EJS and HBS

+## Step 10
-Add a link on your site that logs out the user. (bonus for using a delete request, which is shown in the branch `step_10`).
+5. Bonus for using a delete request, which is shown in the branch `step_10`.
-5. The `req.currentUser` middleware finds the user who is currently logged in.
+6. The `req.currentUser` middleware finds the user who is currently logged in.
 Use `req.currentUser` to **authorize** parts of your site.
     * Logged-in users should NOT be able to see the /signup or /login pages.
     * Users should only be able to see /profile when logged in.